These dark, fudgy brownies are lightened up using wholesome ingredients. Add a thick swirl of pumpkin and you have one delicious, lighter treat!

 - 1/4 cup pure pumpkin puree

-- 2 Tablespoons reduced fat cream cheese, softened
+- 2 Tablespoons reduced fat cream cheese, softened to room temperature

 - 2 Tablespoons granulated sugar

 - 1 egg yolk